wingej0/ext-cosmic-applets-flake/README.md

 # Cosmic Applets for NixOS
-A collection of Cosmic Applets packaged for NixOS
+A collection of Cosmic Applets packaged for NixOS with a big thank you to [Gurjaka](https://github.com/Gurjaka), without whom the project wouldn't have been possible.

 ## Applets
 The following applets for the Cosmic Desktop are packaged here: